Kaung-H-Hein/AI-Projects-Beginner/README.md

 ### 4. Diamond Price Forecasting
 - DiamondPriceForecasting.ipynb
 - This project aims to forecast diamond prices based on features such as carat, cut, color, clarity, depth, table, and x, y, and z measurements.
 The dataset is analysed through Exploratory Data Analysis (EDA) and visualised using libraries like Seaborn and Matplotlib.
 Categorical data is transformed into numerical form using Label Encoding.
 A Random Forest Regressor model is trained to predict diamond prices, with performance evaluated using metrics like Mean Absolute Error and Mean Squared Error.

+### 5. Insurance Charge Prediction
+- InsuranceChargePrediction.ipynb
+- This project focuses on predicting insurance charges based on features such as age, sex, BMI, children, smoker, and region.
+Through Exploratory Data Analysis (EDA) and visualisations with Seaborn and Matplotlib, the dataset is thoroughly examined.
+A Linear Regression model is applied for prediction, with performance assessed using the R-squared value, which indicates the proportion of variance explained by the model.
+This project demonstrates the use of regression techniques and data visualisation to predict insurance costs.